aval-e/DeepLab4Avalanches/README.md

 * --dem_path: path to the DEM if needed
 * --region_file: a shapefile specifiying which region to predict over
 * --output_path: the complete path and file name in which to store predictions.
 This will be a GeoTiff

+### Data and checkpoints

+Data and checkpoints can be found both the pf drive and directly on the leonhard cluster:

+* EcoVision lab: `/home/pf/pfstud/bartonp`
+* On Leonhard: `/cluster/work/igp_psr/bartonp`

+Data is organised as follows:

+* slf_avalanches: contains all satellite images, avalanche labels and regions
+* checkpoints: contains the best model checkpoints from avanet and deeplab
+* dem_ch: contains the DEM of switzerland upsampled to 1.5m resolution in ESPG:2056
+* predictions: contains the predictions for the whole test areas in the form of GeoTiffs